-- 1. Hold credentials comparable to their position and responsibility. - 2.
+- 1. Be currently credentialed comparable to their position and responsibility. - 2.
 Be knowledgeable in the teaching/learning process including student evaluation.

 Clinical Affiliate Faculty Evaluation

 Evaluation of clinical faculty will be based on self-evaluations and evaluations completed by students.
 (See Appendix for evaluation tools)